navarq/GettingAndCleaningDataProject/CodeBook.md

 Variable Name				Position		Values or Explaination activityid 					1				The activity identifier, possible values 1-6, Links the class labels with their activity name. subjectid					2				The subject identifier, Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30. tbodyaccmean				3-5 		    x,y,z mean of triaxial acceleration from the accelerometer tbodyaccstd					6-8				x,y,z standard deviation of the triaxial acceleration tgravityaccmean				9-11		    x,y,z mean of the triaxial gravitational component the sensor acceleration signal tgravityaccstd				12-14			x,y,z standard deviation of the  triaxial gravitational component tbodyaccjerkmeanx			15-16			x,y,z mean of the body motion component of sensor acceleration signal tbodyaccjerkstd				17-19			x,y,z standard deviation of the body motion component of sensor acceleration signal "tbodygyromeanx"
+Its range is from 1 to 30. tbodyaccmean				3-5 		    XYZ mean of triaxial acceleration time domain signal from the accelerometer tbodyaccstd					6-8				XYZ standard deviation of the triaxial acceleration time domain signal tgravityaccmean				9-11		    XYZ mean of the triaxial gravitational time domain signal used on angle variable tgravityaccstd				12-14			XYZ standard deviation of the triaxial gravitational time domain signal used on angle variable tbodyaccjerkmean			15-16			XYZ mean of the body linear acceleration and angular velocity derived in time used on angle variable tbodyaccjerkstd				17-19			XYZ standard deviation of the body linear acceleration and angular velocity derived in time  used on angle variable tbodygyromean				20-22			XYZ mean of the triaxial Angular velocity of the body motion time domain signal used on angle variable tbodygyrostd				23-25			XYZ standard deviation of the triaxial Angular velocity of the body motion time domain signal used on angle variable tbodygyrojerkmean			26-27			XYZ mean of the triaxial Angular velocity of the time domain signal used on the angle variable tbodygyrojerkstd			28-31			XYZ standard deviation of the triaxial Angular velocity of the time domain signal used on the angle variable tbodyaccmagmean				32				mean of the magnitude of the time domain signal of body acceleration calculated using the Euclidean norm tbodyaccmagstd				33				standard deviation of the magnitude of the time domain signal of body acceleration calculated using the Euclidean norm tgravityaccmagmean			34				mean of the magnitude of the time domain gravity acceleration signal tgravityaccmagstd			35				standard deviation of the magnitude of the time domain gravity acceleration signal tbodyaccjerkmagmean			36				magitude of the mean of the body linear acceleration and angular velocity derived in time tbodyaccjerkmagstd
-"tbodygyromeany"
-"tbodygyromeanz"
-"tbodygyrostdx"
-"tbodygyrostdy"
-"tbodygyrostdz"
-"tbodygyrojerkmeanx"
-"tbodygyrojerkmeany"
-"tbodygyrojerkmeanz"
-"tbodygyrojerkstdx"
-"tbodygyrojerkstdy"
-"tbodygyrojerkstdz"
-"tbodyaccmagmean"
-"tbodyaccmagstd"
-"tgravityaccmagmean"
-"tgravityaccmagstd"
-"tbodyaccjerkmagmean"
-"tbodyaccjerkmagstd"
 "tbodygyromagmean"
 "tbodygyromagstd"
 "tbodygyrojerkmagmean"